NL33/electron-git/znext.md

-showing doc on electron: no formatting at all. git diff looks good.
+showing doc on electron: no formatting at all. git diff looks good. git is able to show it ok--keeps spacing.

 word doc (50 page) = 49kb
 txt doc = 127 kb